 Whether flying myself or as a passenger, I have always liked being in the air.
 The aerial vantage point offers a unique perspective, and gives me the distance to synthesize smaller observations and processes viewed on the ground.
 Fundamentally, I am interested in how the details of weather, light, and elevation change the way we perceive things, and how these factors intertwine with the specific character of a place.
 My architectural background spurs a curiosity in understanding the interaction between the designed world and nature, and investigating this relationship underpins much of my work.
 While in the air, I take photographs and sketch observations.
 I combine these sources along with memories in my painting process, experimenting with abstract and real associations to the natural and manmade landscapes I observed from above.
 My most recent work studies how various cloud formations tie to the spirit of a specific geography.

 Steve Imrich holds a Master of Architecture from MIT and a BA from Goddard College with a concentration in Fine Arts and History.
-He studied painting, drawing and sculpture at Goddard before focusing on architecture and design studies in the late 1970’s.
-Imrich has practiced as a designer and architect for more than 40 years, primarily as a Principal at CambridgeSeven Associates.
-Known for his oil paintings that recollect aerial landscapes seen while flying, his current work experiments with interactions between weather and specific locales.
+He studied painting, drawing and sculpture at Goddard before focusing on architecture and design studies.
+Imrich is a Fellow of the American Institute of Architects, a LEED AP and has practiced as a designer and architect for more than 40 years, primarily as a senior designer and Principal at CambridgeSeven Associates.
+Steve is also a commercial rated pilot with single-engine, multi-engine, instrument, glider and seaplane ratings.
+Many of Imrich’s paintings recollect memories of landscapes seen while flying, and his current work experiments with interactions between weather and specific locales.
 Steve lives and paints in Cambridge, MA.